 A long-awaited trip to the Sierra Ancha Mountains

-We started our trip in Punkin Patch and made our way to the Tonto Creek to air down the tires.
-As we ascend picture mountain, we got an awesome view of the Tonto Basin from behind and Juniper Canyon to the left.
+We started our trip in Punkin Patch and headed to the Tonto Creek to air down the tires.
+As we ascend picture mountain, we got an excellent view of the Tonto Basin from behind and Juniper Canyon to the left.
 “Keep an eye on your temperature gauge,” I think to myself as we climb 1800 feet to the saddle of picture mountain and Juniper Mountain.
 In just over 2 miles, we reach the saddle, where the sound of the wind blowing through the tall pine trees becomes prominent.
-From here on, it’s a nice easy ride all the way to State Route 288.
+From here on, it’s a nice easy ride to State Route 288.

 As the sun sets, we approach Young.
 It’s a little late to be setting up camp, but we find a spot after searching for a while and settle in for the night.